watashiaashishgurung/colorfulMemoryGame/README.md

 To run the Colorful Memory Game, you need a web browser that supports HTML5, CSS3, and JavaScript.

+## Live Demo

+You can see a live demo of colorfulMemoryGame by following this [link](https://watashiaashishgurung.github.io/colorfulMemoryGame/).

 ### <span style="color:#34495E;">Installation</span>

 1. Clone the repository: